linode/apl-charts/otomi-quickstart-postgresql/README.md

 # Otomi quick start for creating a PostgreSQL cluster

-The `otomi-quickstart-postgresql` Helm chart can be used to create a cloudnativepg Postgressql `Cluster`.
+The `otomi-quickstart-postgresql` Helm chart can be used to create a cloudnativepg PostgreSQL `Cluster`.
 Optionally a Prometheus `PodMonitor` and a `Configmap` (for adding a postgresql dashboard to Grafana) can be created.

 ## About Otomi quick starts